mph-/lcapy/doc/internals.rst

 default representation for calculated results from circuit analysis.
 There are two classes that inherit from `Super`:

-`Vsuper` represents a superposition of voltages.
+`Voltage` represents a superposition of voltages.

-`Isuper` represents a superposition of currents.
+`Current` represents a superposition of currents.

 Container classes